 What Families Experience

-While attention rightly focuses on the return of the hostage, their families are victims too throughout the kidnapping.
+While attention rightly focuses on the return of the hostage, the families are victims throughout the kidnapping as well.

 They face days, months or years not knowing whether their loved one is alive or dead.

 They are often helpless to do anything to bring about their release when demands are political or financially outside their means.

 They struggle to get access to information about the case as information might be classified or come through a third party rather than be delivered directly to the family.

 They face practical challenges, such as changed financial circumstances if the hostage’s salary is not paid or there are expenses related to the hostage taking.

 They have difficulty accessing bank accounts or insurance policies in the hostage's name.

 They struggle to manage the hostage’s personal property, finances and other accounts while they are being held.

 Most families are advised to keep events secret from even close family and friends, which places a tremendous burden on them.

 They suffer the myriad of effects of prolonged trauma and anxiety.